fabdarice/ethpulse/README.md

-## Website for capturing votes for Danny Ryan as the sole Executive Director of the Ethereum Foundation.
+## Eth Pulse is a dashboard to track the pulse of Ethereum hot topics